Far Flung did its first trip down the Usumacinta in the early 1980’s, and the trip remains one of our most exotic and intriguing offerings!

 *Arrangements for a day of rafting on the Shumul-Ja, a visit to Agua Azul and lodging in Villahermosa available upon request.

-This February 18-27 our Usumacinta trip will be accompanied by Professor Phil Alldritt of the University of New Mexico!
+At times we will offer special dates that will be accompanied by Professor Phil Alldritt of the University of New Mexico!